Gallery Hours & Location

 1112 N. Ashland, Chicago, IL 60622

-*Note that the gallery will closed for several days a month for viewing art the week prior to every opening, because of the de-install of the prior show and install of the new show.
+*Note that the gallery will closed for viewing art during the week prior to every opening, because of the de-install of the prior show and install of the new show.
+Other gallery events, including popup art shows,will continue be held during this time.

 Closing Night for Shows, usually the first Saturday of the month, 4 weeks after the opening, hours vary, afternoon or evening.
 The closing night for the show usually has an artist(s) talk.